Infineon/hackathon/README.md

 ```

 #### Compile & Run the Example
-Now that you have the example on your computer you can open it in the Arduino IDE (it's located in `examples/adaptiveGripper/torque_control/`)
+Now that you have the example on your computer you can open it in the Arduino IDE (it's located in `examples/adaptiveGripper/torque_control/`).
-Afterwards, make sure you have connected the gripper to your computer and selected the right board (*XMC4700 Relax Kit*) and serial port.
+Afterwards, make sure you have in the same folder the files "TLE5012Sensor.h, TLE5012Sensor.cpp, control.h", then you can connected the gripper to your computer and selected the right board (*XMC4700 Relax Kit*) and serial port.
 Now, you can compile & upload the example.

 Of course this is only an example to undestand how everything works - So now it is your task to grasp every object :)